Military Debt Consolidation Loans for Active and Retired Service members

-Those with debt experience know it does not take long for early debt to snowball into a large, long-term debt with consequences.
+Those with debt experience know it does not take long for early debt to snowball into a large, long-term debt.
+And we all know that it leads to several consequences.
 Good deals and attractive credit card interest rates are not the only causes of service members’ debt problems, according to the website Military.com.
-Inability of spouses to find employment after members transfer to new duty stations and loss of spousal income due to domestic responsibilities that keep them from the work force are but a couple issues affecting military families.
+The inability of spouses to find employment after transferring to a new duty station is one.
+Another is the loss of spousal income due to domestic responsibilities is also another.
+These are more affect military families and oftentimes lead them to financial troubles.

-Income loss, costs increasing, and mounting debt make a tough combination for many military personnel.
+Income loss, increasing cost, and mounting debt make a tough combination for several military personnel.
 The answer for many, when they find themselves in this situation, may be a debt consolidation loan.

 The Cost of Debt in the Military

 It’s well documented that military personnel faced with heavy debt are security risks.
 The most cited example, perhaps, is the case of John Anthony Walker Jr., a 47-year-old retired Navy chief warrant officer who in 1985 was arrested and later convicted of espionage for spying and providing top-secret information to the Soviet KGB.
 His reasoning for becoming a spy was motivated by the payments he received for the information that he needed to lessen huge financial debts.

 Those in such situations are a security threat in the military’s eyes, according to a 2009 report by PBS’ Frontline, and it is why the Department of Defense has implemented policies and training to help ensure that military members budget responsibly and remain debt-free.